janebmckenna/milestone-project-1/README.md

 **Users:**

-Users are close friends and family of Hannah and Ashley they are interested in their story, viewing their pictures, RSVPing to their invite, the details of the day, what to expect and what accomodation is convienient
+Users are close friends and family of Hannah and Ashley they are interested in their story, viewing their pictures, RSVPing to their invite, the details of the day, what to expect and what accommodation is convenient

 **User Stories:**